 - 1. Complete all items in Phase I. - 2.
 Contact event reservation organizations or individuals to discuss plans if the mandatory evacuation or university closure should occur. - 3.
 Make sure that all facility offices pick-up all equipment and supplies off of floor, cover all computer and desk areas with garbage bags or plastic sheeting as well as unplug all computers and electric equipment as needed. - 4.
-Review Hurricane Shelter Manual.
-Have emergency center set-up diagrams in place, start creating activity schedule (movies, board games, TV to watch weather). - 5.
 Receive communication from Housing of potential ADA compliance preparation needed.
-Students will special needs will be reasonably accommodated (ex. medicine storage, service animal care). - 6.
-Have custodial staff assigned to be on duty during the storm and meet with all staff to discuss scheduling and expectations once the storm has passed. - 7.
-Confirm if Union will be used for Pre-Positioning Team.
+Students will special needs will be reasonably accommodated (ex. medicine storage, service animal care). - 5.
+Have custodial staff assigned to be on duty during the storm and meet with all staff to discuss scheduling and expectations once the storm has passed. - 6.
+Confirm if Union will be used for Emergency Response Team.

 - 1. Complete all items in Phase II.

 - 2. Contact all reservations to cancel events and make alternate plans as needed.

 - 3. Finalize all building security duties.

 - 4. Open hurricane shelter- if needed.

 - a.
 Have shelter areas/signage set-up.

-- b.
-Post movie schedule.

-- c.
-Have a check-in/check-out system for all board games, card decks, or any electronic equipment.
-Any missing equipment will be charged to the person who had the equipment checked out.

-- 5. Provide accommodations for Pre-Positioning Team if needed.
+- 5. Provide accommodations for Emergency Response Team if needed.

-- 6. Director finalizes reporting/scheduling needs and expectations for after the storm with all employees.
+6. Director finalizes reporting/scheduling needs and expectations for after the storm with all employees.

 - 1. Complete all items in Phase III. - 2.
-Department head return to work to assess damage and react to immediate needs.

-- Review building condition and look for any problems caused by storm and report needs and damages to the Office of Facility Planning and immediate supervisor. - 4.
+Department head return to work to assess damage and react to immediate needs. - 3.
+Review building condition and look for any problems caused by storm and report needs and damages to the Office of Facility Planning and immediate supervisor. - 4.
 Department head confirms scheduling of facility employees for return to work. - 5.
 Work with Housing Staff and begin steps to close hurricane shelter.